cpske/ISP/code-quality/index.md

 ## How to Improve Code Quality

-Both the articles above recommend these four:
+Both the above articles recommend these best practices:

 1. Use a Coding Standard
-2. Analyze Code Before Code Reviews - both manually and using tools
+2. Analyze Code Before Code Reviews - both manually and using [tools](code-quality-tools)
 3. Follow Code Review Best Practices
 4. Refactor Code